Affiliate links on Android Authority may earn us a commission. Learn more.

 Still, that didn’t stop Samsung from selling Galaxy S2 phones like hotcakes.
 The phone was even more popular than the original Galaxy S and put Samsung firmly at the top of the Android smartphone world.

 Once again, though, it was hard to buy the phone unlocked in the US.
-With that in mind, most consumers likely didn’t even notice that the list price of the phone jumped up significantly to $549, or ~$686 in 2022 dollars.
+With that in mind, most consumers likely didn’t even notice that the phone’s list price jumped significantly to $549, or ~$725 in 2023 dollars.
 The price, after all, was hidden in their mobile carrier’s contract.
-Thankfully, it wouldn’t be much longer before regulatory bodies forced carriers to stop this practice.
+Thankfully, it wouldn’t be long before regulatory bodies forced carriers to stop this practice.

 Samsung Galaxy S3 price: $599